Fusseldieb/ttlock-reverse-engineering/README.md

 Notification handle = 0x000e value: 7f 5a 05 03 02 00 01 00 01 54 00 10 bd 44 1c 43 fe 20 18 83
 Notification handle = 0x000e value: 27 a4 f3 ce 30 cf 09 08 c9 0d 0a
 ```

+Notice how `7f 5a 05 03 02 00 01 00 01 54 00 10` is static between all 3 attempts at unlocking the door.
+In the second packet, only the final `0d 0a` two bytes are static.